influenza/hosties/README.md

 For best organization, declare the definitions in a separate file that is included in the description file.
 For instance, splitting out the `host_type` and `environment_type` into a file separate from the `environment_for` block.

+A more thorough explanation can be found [here](http://dahlgren.so/projects/2013/05/05/Hosties/)